emacs-mirror/emacs/mps/manual/source/guide/lang.rst

        MPS, which means that it is important that it runs as quickly as possible.

+    3. If your reference is :term:`tagged <tagged reference>`, you must remove the tag before fixing it.
+(The same consideration applies to any form of alteration of the reference, not just tagging.)

-    3. The "fix" operation may update the reference.
-So if your language has :term:`tagged references <tagged reference>`, you must make sure that the tag is restored after the reference is updated.
+    4. The "fix" operation may update the reference.
+So if your reference is tagged, you must make sure that the tag is restored after the reference is updated.

-    4. The "fix" operation may fail by returning a :term:`result code` other than :c:macro:`MPS_RES_OK`.
+    5. The "fix" operation may fail by returning a :term:`result code` other than :c:macro:`MPS_RES_OK`.
 A scan function must propagate such a result code to the caller, and should do so as soon as practicable.